PKWA LAW – FAMILY & DIVORCE LAWYERS IN SINGAPORE

 You should organise all the documents you have in support of your claim as these will have to be shown to the Court.
 Documents include evidence of mortgage payments, pay slips, CPF statements, Income Tax assessments and documents relating to the matrimonial home amongst others.

-PKWA LAW – SINGAPORE DIVORCE LAWYER
+PKWA LAW – SINGAPORE DIVORCE LAWYERS

 Each member of our team is a specialist Singapore divorce lawyer.

 Our Matrimonial Lawyers have received the following recognition:

 - For 2 straight years, PKWA Law is shortlisted by Asian Legal Business as one of the best divorce law firms at the ALB Southeast Asia Law Awards in 2016 and 2017.

 - Doyles Guide to Leading Family & Divorce Lawyers – Singapore, 2017 – Mr Lim Chong Boon and Ms Dorothy Tan are both ranked by their peers as “Leading Family and Divorce Lawyers in Singapore 2017”.